symbol-mind/symbol-mind-promo/README.md

 ## The Alternate Lineage of Computing

-In that world, programming was built upon a single principle: that every computation must pass through a ritual of form and meaning.
-Instead of functions, objects and types, there was the computing frames where:

-- **Syntax** must be validated as a form.
-- **Semantics** must be assigned as a meaning.

-Every act of computing became a dialogue of symbols, where both the input and the output were equally accountable.
-What emerged was not just a language, but a symbolic operating system.

----

-## An Artifact Recovered

 The **Symbol OS** is an **artifact from that other branch of possibility**, reimagined in our present time.

 Its filesystem resembles a hierarchical database.
 Its user interface reveals documents as living symbolic pages.
-Its shell speaks not in commands, but in computing frames.
+Its shell speaks not in commands, but in computing functions.

 It is not a retro-OS, nor a modern one.
 It is a visitor from another lineage, where **clarity of meaning guided design more than appearances ever did**.